 New Yorker

-Complain About New Yorker - learn how to file a complaint
+Complain About New Yorker - File a Complaint Today

 It's not just you.
 The New Yorker's Trustpilot score is a shocking 1.3 stars, with a staggering 92% of over 600 reviews rating it as 'Bad'.
 It's a mess.
 Their parent company, Conde Nast, has racked up over 230 complaints on the Better Business Bureau in the last three years alone, many of which never get a proper resolution.
 People are constantly flagging issues with unauthorized charges and the near-impossible task of cancelling a subscription.
 It feels like they make it intentionally difficult to leave.
 If you're stuck in a loop of unhelpful support and surprise bills, you're in the right place.